What is Arcweight?

 What data is collected

 Arcweight stores the minimum necessary to function: your Google account email (for authentication), the LinkedIn profile slugs and names of people you rate, and the ratings themselves.
 No browsing history, messages, or other LinkedIn activity is collected.
+For a complete description of the data we collect and how we use it, see our Privacy Policy.

 Authentication